TMS 3000 Product Specification

 - Activate a special set of procedures just for the oxygenation season.

 TMS3000 reports run under Crystal Reports Professional.
 This award-winning, off-the-shelf software package enables nonprogrammers to edit existing reports and create new reports.
-It allows customers to develop reports in-house without GA-ESI's involvement (we can also create them for you if desired).
+It allows customers to develop reports in-house without GA's involvement (we can also create them for you if desired).
 To create reports with Crystal, users will need to be familiar with the database and SQL.